Updated: May 2026

 Bikes Are a Scenic Way to Get Around

-Biking is one of the best ways to explore Anna Maria Island at a relaxed, beachy pace.
-With flat terrain, scenic coastal routes, and short distances between beaches, restaurants, and shops, bikes make getting around both easy and enjoyable.
+Biking is one of the best ways to experience Anna Maria Island at a relaxed, beachy pace.
+Flat terrain, scenic coastal routes, and short distances between beaches, restaurants, and shops make cycling both easy and enjoyable.
+Bike rentals are widely available across the island, and many vacation rentals include bikes for guests.
+See my Ultimate Guide to Biking on Anna Maria island guide for routes, rental tips, and everything worth stopping for along the way.

 Golf Carts Are an Island Favorite

-Golf carts are one of the most popular and convenient ways to get around Anna Maria Island, especially for short trips to the beach, restaurants, happy hour spots, and sunset viewpoints.
-With limited parking in busy areas, a golf cart makes island hopping easier and far more stress-free than driving a full-size car.
+Golf carts are one of the most popular ways to get around Anna Maria Island, especially for short trips to the beach, restaurants, happy hour spots, and sunset viewpoints.
+With limited parking in busy areas, a golf cart is significantly less stressful than driving a full-size car.
+For a full breakdown of rental tips, rules, and what to expect, see my Ultimate Golf Cart Rental Guide for Anna Maria Island.

 When Renting a Car Does Make Sense